dburton-influxdata/grafana-flightsql-docker-compose/README.md

 The yaml files should be saved in the provisioning directory and mounted as a volume in the Docker container.
 This will load it into Grafana on startup.

 For multiple databases, you can create a seperate yaml file to have them included.

+1. Review and edit the docker-compose.yaml file
+2. Edit the datasources/flightsql.yaml file for your cluster and database settings
+3. run docker compose up